7 Reasons NOT to Move to Omaha in 2023

 There is a famous Mark Twain quote you can apply to Omaha.
 “If you don’t like the weather in Omaha, wait a few minutes.”

-You can have wild swings in weather.
+You can have wild swings in the weather.
 Beautiful one day, and freezing the next.
 Clear skies in the morning and a nasty thunderstorm in the afternoon.

 Omaha can get really hot and humid in the summer.
 And bitterly cold in the winter.

-And we also have tornadoes (although it is rare for a tornado to touch down in Omaha).
+We also have tornadoes (although it is rare for a tornado to touch down in Omaha).

 Omaha is no San Diego (although we have a zoo that’s just as good).

 In Nebraska, marijuana is illegal – even for medical use.

 In 2020, enough signatures were gathered to put the legalization of medical marijuana on the ballot.
 But, the Nebraska Supreme Court blocked the ballot initiative saying it didn’t stick to one subject.